JTG logo

 When you’re looking for OSHA requirements make sure that you’re looking in your area, as this will ensure you follow the right rules.
 Some states may have slightly different rules or your local area may have different rules as well.
 This means looking online at OSHA.gov to find state rules as well as any federal rules that apply even in states without their own rules.

-States Without OSHA Requirements
+States Without Osha Portable Toilet Requirements

 Porta potty at a construction area on a city block

 One of the things you might not think about with OSHA are the portable toilet requirements, which are generally covered by the health act and other health provisions.
 There are actually rules regarding how many you need and even when you will need them.
-By following these rules you’ll not only keep yourself in compliance, but you’ll also keep your team a whole lot happier as well (not to mention cut down on people having to leave the job site to go to the bathroom).
+By following these OSHA portable toilet requirements, you’ll not only keep yourself in compliance, but you’ll also keep your team a whole lot happier as well (not to mention cut down on people having to leave the job site to go to the bathroom).

 The rule regarding portable or other toilets on job sites states that they are required to have at least 1 toilet at a job site with 20 employees or less.
 If there are 20 or more employees they are required to have at least 1 toilet seat and 1 urinal for every 40 employees.
 And if there are 200 or more employees they are required to have at least 1 toilet seat and 1 urinal for every 50 employees.